-Tofu recipes are perfect for air frying or oven baking; this delicious recipe is no exception.
-Whether this is your first time cooking tofu or you are an expert – prepare for an explosion of flavor with great texture with minimal ingredients.
+Healthy tofu recipes are perfect for air frying or oven baking; this delicious recipe is no exception.
+Whether this is your first time cooking tofu or you are an expert, prepare for an explosion of flavor with great texture and minimal ingredients.

 - A spicy, traditional Buffalo-style recipe prepared without added oil for a healthy plant-based recipe.

 - Easy to make in the air fryer or baked in the oven.

 - It can be modified with other sauces, like sriracha bbq sauce, homemade vegan hoisin sauce, Asian orange sauce, or pineapple sweet and sour sauce.

 Tofu.
 Use firm or extra firm tofu.
 It’s best to press it for 10-15 minutes.
 If you don’t have a tofu press, wrap tofu in a paper towel or kitchen towel and place it between 2 plates.
 Weigh the top plate with a heavy object to release excess moisture.
 Discard the liquid and then slice the tofu.

 Cornstarch.
 If you want crispy tofu, cornstarch is your secret ingredient.
 Tapioca starch, rice flour, or potato starch works well if you need a substitute.

 Panko breadcrumbs.
 Panko is hard breadcrumbs that you'll find in most grocery stores.
 Whole wheat panko can be challenging, but you can make your breadcrumbs by grinding toasted or dry bread.
 You can also use regular breadcrumbs if desired.